 Offences Against The Person

-If you are currently being questioned at a police station regarding a common assault charge, you have the right to free legal advice from a solicitor of your choice, regardless of you financial circumstances.
-Have an experienced solicitor to represent you early on in the process will only help, so call us on 0330 096 275.
+Then to be convicted of assault.
+For instance, if you were attempting to throw a beer bottle at someone’s head, but you missed.
+Your intent in those circumstances was to cause injury with the bottle.
+This could be labeled as common assault.
+Are you are currently being questioned at a police station regarding a common assault charge.
+You have the right to free legal advice from a solicitor of your choice.
+This is regardless of you financial circumstances.
+Have an experienced solicitor to represent you early on in the process will only help.
+So call us on 0330 096 275.

 Why Choose Ashmans Solicitors?

-Obviously you will be concerned about how to pay for legal representation in these circumstances, and as legal aid is means tested now, you may not qualify.
-However, there are other options that we will discuss with you such as fixed or capped fees, depending on your case or our very competitive hourly rate.
+Obviously you will be concerned about how to pay for legal representation in these circumstances.
+Legal aid is now means tested.
+You may not qualify.
+However, there are other options that we will discuss with you such as fixed or capped fees.
+This is depending on your case or our very competitive hourly rate.

 When a person either assaults someone or commits battery they will be charged with a criminal offence under Section 39 of the Criminal Justice Act.
 The offences are defined as follows: